-This ink blot shamrock craft is a super last-minute craft for St. Patrick’s Day.
-It’s easy enough for preschoolers to make, but older kids love this classic art technique too, so it’s a great St. Paddy’s Day craft for kids of all ages.
+This ink blot shamrock craft is a great last-minute craft for St. Patrick’s Day.
+It’s easy enough for preschoolers to make, but older kids love this classic art technique too.

 You might wonder why we’re painting our shamrocks in rainbow colours when shamrocks are supposed to be green.